it-drafter/android-audio-stream-player/README.md

 Now that you have successfully run the app, let's modify it.

-1. Open `App.jsx` in your text editor of choice and edit some lines.
+1. Open `App.jsx` (located in the 'src' folder) in your text editor of choice and edit some lines.
 2. Press the <kbd>R</kbd> key twice or select **"Reload"** from the **Developer Menu** (<kbd>Ctrl</kbd> + <kbd>M</kbd> (on Window and Linux) or <kbd>Cmd ⌘</kbd> + <kbd>M</kbd> (on macOS)) to see your changes!

 ## Congratulations!